 What is beef shin?

 Beef shin or beef shank is a cut of meat from the leg of the heifer or steer.
-As it comes from the leg, that carries the weight of the animal, the meat is quite tough as it has a fair amount of muscle in the meat, and hence can be quite a cheap cut of meat.
+As it comes from the leg, which carries the weight of the animal, the meat is quite tough.
+It has a fair amount of muscle in the meat, and hence can be quite a cheap cut of meat where we live.

-Because beef shank is a tough cut it needs to be slow-cooked to make it tender.
+Because beef shank is a tough cut you need to slow-cook it to make it tender.
 I bought these cuts at our local butcher, Kelly’s, who are just fantastic.

 I recommend you ask your butcher to cut the meat into 3-4cm thick pieces, as they will most likely have some thick bone in them.
 The butcher will have his own bandsaw to do this I imagine.
 I would allow one piece of meat per person.